 Welcome to our first e-Newsletter and welcome to some beautiful Spring sunshine.
 My name is Stuart Mann and I'll be sending out regular newsletters throughout the season, letting you know what we're doing in 2011.
-The weather's great, the City Sightseeing buses are bustling with people enjoying what our city has to offer, and we're ready to go for the new season.
+The weather's great, the Bristol Insight buses are bustling with people enjoying what our city has to offer, and we're ready to go for the new season.
 Here's a little taster as to who we are and some of the events taking place over the Spring and Summer ahead:

 Tour Guides Some newly qualified, some still training ...